spaceshark123/BGKYhackathon2025/README.md

-# House Search App
+# Open Home

-A modern house search application with React, TypeScript, Next.js frontend and Express.js backend.
+A simplified house search application for Bowling Green, using React, TypeScript, and Express.js

 ## Getting Started

-### Prerequisites
-- Node.js 18+ installed

 ### Installation